hirefire/hirefire-resource-python/README.md

-# Python Agent (Autoscale.app)
+# Python Agent (HireFire.app)

-Provides [Autoscale.app] with the necessary metrics for autoscaling web and worker processes.
+Provides [HireFire.app] with the necessary metrics for autoscaling web and worker processes.

 ## Installation